phdonner/phdonner/powershell.md

     # Translate Markdown to HTML which is directly usable as a WWW page in a HTTP service
     ConvertFrom-Markdown -Path ./page.md | Select-Object -ExpandProperty Html | Set-Content -Path ./page.htm

+---

 ## Conversion from Markdown to a VT100 encoded string

+This variation is useful in a configuration equipped with a VT100 console.
+This is the case if development work is e.g. carried out on the Visual Studio Code IDE.

     # Render Markdown content in Visual Studio Code (or any VT100 compatible console):
     Show-Markdown -Path .\page.md

+The conversion can be fine-tuned with a related command:

+The PowerShell documentation states the obvious fact, that "If the terminal doesn't support ANSI color escape sequences (VT100), then colors are not displayed."